Meguro Counseling Center

 Contact Us

-The Meguro Counseling Center consists of Western-trained therapists able to provide face-to-face care for the international community in Tokyo.
+The Meguro Counseling Center consists of Western-trained therapists able to provide face-to-face mental-health care for the international community in Tokyo.
 With extensive experience in Japan, these therapists have a deep understanding of the stresses of living in Japan.